sanghvirajit/Parkinson_disease_MLOps_Pipeline/README.md

 # MLFlow for Experiemental Tracking

-MLFlow experiment name can be set as enviromental variable as follow:
+MLFlow experiment name can be set as enviromental variable before running docker compose, as it will be used by mage for storing ml experiements:

 ```bash
 export EXPERIMENT_NAME="parkinson-disease-prediction-experiment"